Who Was Your First Love?

 And her eyes seemed to dance in a special way.
 Her smiled seemed to glow in a special way.
 I guess that's love, right?
 She touched me kind of like the morning sun touches a flower petal.

 I didn't know all that at the time of course, I just knew it sure did feel good whenever she was around.

-I look back now through a memory glass that’s scratched up with over a half century of living.
-A lot of memories, a lot of things have come and gone over that fifty years.
+I look back now through a memory glass that's scratched up with over 67 of living.
+A lot of memories, a lot of things have come and gone over all those decades.
 But one thing remains for certain: She was and always will be my very first love.

 She is still the most beautiful girl I've ever known.
 And she's the first girl I ever loved.